-- HTTP mode.
-The syslog-ng OSE application sends messages over HTTP using the REST API of Elasticsearch, and uses the cluster\url() and cluster() options from the syslog-ng OSE configuration file.
-In HTTP mode, syslog-ng OSE elasticsearch2 driver can send log messages to every Elasticsearch version, including 1.x-5.x.
-Note that HTTP mode is available in syslog-ng OSE version 3.8 and newer. - Transport mode.
+In version 3.10 and newer, you can list multiple servers in HTTP and HTTPS mode in the cluster\url() and server() options.
+The syslog-ng OSE application will use these destination servers in load-balancing fashion.
+Note that load-balancing is handled by an external library (Jest), syslog-ng OSE does not have any direct influence on it.

+- Transport mode.
 The syslog-ng OSE application uses the transport client API of Elasticsearch, and uses the server(), port(), and cluster() options from the syslog-ng OSE configuration file. - Node mode.
 The syslog-ng OSE application acts as an Elasticsearch node (client no-data), using the node client API of Elasticsearch.
 Further options for the node can be describe in an Elasticsearch configuration file specified in the resource() option.

-In Node mode, it is required to define the home of the elasticsearch installation with the path.home paramter in the .yml file.
+In Node mode, it is required to define the home of the elasticsearch installation with the path.home parameter in the .yml file.
 For example: path.home: /usr/share/elasticsearch.